KYKLetter

 What kind of island is Kuroshima?

-on our website, "Kuroshima Laboratory Report" ( Kuroshima Laboratory Report - Kinkai Yusen Co., Ltd. ) All employees who participated were asked to submit a training report after the training.
+All participating employees were asked to submit a training report after the session.

-There were many excellent submissions, and we would like to introduce one of them here.
+Among the many excellent reports, we would like to share one of them with you today.

 Introduction What kind of island is Kuroshima?